 "Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the Most Holy.
 Know, therefore, and understand, that from the going forth of the commandment to restore and to build Jerusalem [457BC]unto the Messiah, the Prince, [Jesus]shall be seven weeks threescore and two weeks; the street shall be built again, and the wall, even in troublous times.
 And after threescore and two weeks shall Messiah [Jesus]be cut off, but not for Himself; and the people of the prince that shall come shall destroy the city and the sanctuary, and the end of it shall be with a flood, and unto the end of the war desolations are determined.
 And He [Jesus] shall confirm the Covenant with many for one week; and in the midst of the week He [Jesus] shall cause the sacrifice and oblation to cease, and for the overspreading of abomination he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate" (Dan.
 9:24-27).

-This prophecy is the "70 Weeks of Daniel."
-It was written as 70 weeks, which is 490 days.
-As it turns out, however, the time period covered does not match 490 days, but fits perfectly into 490 years.
-This is called the, "day-for-a-year" prophecy interpretation.
+This prophecy was written as 70 weeks, which is 490 days.
+As it turns out, however, the time period fits perfectly into 490 years.
+This type of Prophecy interpretation is called the, "day-for-a-year" interpretation.
 There’s not time and space here to completely cover this prophecy but let’s quickly look at highlights.
 The event marking the beginning of the prophecy is the, "commandment to restore and to build Jerusalem" (Vs.25).
 This command was given in 457 BC.
-Exactly 490 years later brings us to 34 AD.
+Exactly 490 years after 457 brings us to 34 AD.
 Did a significant event occur in 34 AD concerning Jesus and His Gospel?
 An extremely significant event occurred.
-Stephen, one of the original deacons in the founding Church in Jerusalem, was stoned by the Jewish leaders.
+Stephen, one of the original deacons in the founding of the Church in Jerusalem, was stoned by the Jewish leaders.
 This blatant evil deed caused the early Church to scatter and, in so doing, the Gospel became completely opened to the Gentiles.
 Daniel prophesied that much would be accomplished during the last week of the 70-weeks.
-The words in his prophecy correspond to Jesus` baptism, His Last Supper, His confirmation of the New Covenant, His death, and the end of the sacrificial system, and the time when the Gospel would expand to the Gentiles.
+The words in his Prophecy correspond to Jesus` baptism, His Last Supper, His confirmation of the His New Covenant, His death, and the end of the sacrificial system, and the time when the Gospel would expand to the Gentiles.
 The only event that is even slightly unclear as fitting perfectly in the 70th week is the Stoning of Stephen.
 However, just a little investigating the events surrounding Stephen's death makes it very, very clear.We will show this in a moment.

 "Messiah the Prince"